 The best way to make things happen is to go after them—strategically.
-Today, I’m going to show you the best way to pitch yourself combining digital content, your website, and social media.
+Today, I’m going to show you the best way to pitch yourself for major meetings, new representation, and dream jobs.
+It combines digital content, your website, and social media or email.
 I also share some video production tips in this week’s #TellMeTony episode!

 For performers, create a demo reel, video audition, or playlist of performance clips.
 Don’t have those?
 Grab your phone and do your thing!
 I offer DIY tips in the video below.